SUwonglab/PECA/README.md

 1, edit the two input in run_PECA.sh files, sampleName and genome (line 10 and 11 in run_PECA.sh).

 2, Put the input files in folder named ./Input.
-Three files: ${SampleName}.txt, ${SampleName}.bam, ${SampleName}.bam.bai. ${SampleName}.txt is gene expression file containing two columns (tab delimited), gene Symbol and FPKM (or TPM). ${SampleName}.bam is chromatin accessibility data, DNase-seq or ATAC-seq. ${SampleName}.bam.bai is the index file of bam file.
+Three files: ${SampleName}.txt, ${SampleName}.bam, ${SampleName}.bam.bai.

+${SampleName}.txt is gene expression file containing two columns (tab delimited), gene Symbol and FPKM (or TPM).

+${SampleName}.bam is chromatin accessibility data, DNase-seq or ATAC-seq.

+${SampleName}.bam.bai is the index file of bam file.
 Please see the example of RAd4 in the ./Input directory.

 3, bash run_PECA.sh

 Example: run_PECA.sh

 The results will be ./Results/${SampleName}/ .
-${SampleName}_network.txt is the tissue specific network TFTG_regulationScore.txt is regulation strength for the all TF to TG.
+${SampleName}_network.txt is the tissue specific network.

+TFTG_regulationScore.txt is regulation strength for the all TF to TG.
 Row name and column name are TFName.txt and TGName.txt

 ## Run PECA_net_dif: